What is a "statutory holiday"?

 Yes.
 Almost all employees have the right to this holiday (or compensation) even if they are not covered by the Act respecting labour standards.
 When June 24 falls on a Sunday, the holiday is pushed to June 25 (except for employees who typically work on Sundays).

 If an employee has to work on June 24 and his employer offers him a replacement holiday to compensate, that replacement holiday must be taken the working day before or after June 24 (and not up to three weeks before or after, as is the case for other statutory holidays).

-If the employer doesn’t offer a replacement holiday, he must pay compensation to the employee.
-This compensation is equal to 1/20 of the wages earned during the 4 complete weeks of pay prior to the week of the 24th.
+If the employer doesn't offer a replacement holiday, he must pay compensation to the employee.
+This compensation is equal to 1/20 of the wages earned during the four complete weeks of pay prior to the week of the 24th.
 Tips must be included by the employer in this calculation, but not overtime.